 All tools run entirely in the browser โ no installation or login required.
 They are built on peer-reviewed methods, Nigerian design standards, and open global datasets including ERA5, IPCC AR6, and CORDEX-Africa.

-In Development โSelect design adjustment factors for rainfall intensity, temperature extremes, and sea level rise based on IPCC AR6 emission scenarios (SSP1โSSP5) and CORDEX-Africa regional climate projections โ for climate-resilient infrastructure design across Nigeria.
+Launch App โSelect design adjustment factors for rainfall intensity, temperature extremes, and sea level rise based on IPCC AR6 emission scenarios (SSP1โSSP5) and CORDEX-Africa regional climate projections โ for climate-resilient infrastructure design across Nigeria.

 In Development โAll tools are free and run in your browser.
 No account or installation required.
 For project-critical work, outputs should be reviewed against site-specific data and Nigerian engineering standards.
 Contact us if you need a customised version for your organisation.